PR reports focus on the details that reflect how well the team performs regarding the PRs, responses, changes, and comments.

 This helps managers to identify the latencies of the code review process and gives ideas on which parts are not working correctly.
 The managers can use the reports to reach a better delivery process and solve issues as a result of bottlenecks in the process.

-Time to resolve
+Time to Resolve

 This is a general overview of the PR history so that the managers can identify if PRs are closed for a longer than expected period.
 Also, this enables them to get into the details of the PRs that are open for a long period to help the team resolve the issue.

-Time to First Comment
+Time to First Action

 Follow-on Commits